ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] Small toy dataset
   - [ ] With and without data augmentation
   - [ ] With and without solved tasks
+- [ ] Which LoRA parameters are compatible with VLLM?
 - [ ] Train the model on the cluster